tomassalina/salinatomass/README.md

 Frontend Developer
 ------------------

 Self-taught passionate about web development.
-I specialize in creating professionals applications with JavaScript and React.js and I am currently have +50 projects where I could apply my skills.
+I specialize in creating professionals applications with JavaScript and React.js and I currently have +50 projects where I could apply my skills.

 * 🌍  I'm based in Argentina
 * 🖥️  See my portfolio at [salinatomass.netlify.app](http://salinatomass.netlify.app/)